gryphonshafer/Quizzing-Rule-Book/content/rule_book/scoring.md

 ### Points Deducted

-Team errors are the sum of all individual, non-bonus errors
+Team errors are the sum of all individual, non-bonus errors.

-- -10 Points for every team error starting at team error number three
+- -10 points for every team error starting at team error number three
-- -10 Points for every error on a question or toss-up question starting at question number 17
+- -10 points for every error on a question or toss-up question starting at question number 17
-- -10 Points for fourth and subsequent team fouls
+- -10 points for fourth and subsequent team fouls
-- -10 Points for second and subsequent overruled challenges & protests
+- -10 points for second and subsequent overruled challenges and protests
-- -10 Points at the determination of the room officials that a deliberate attempt was made to forfeit a question.
+- -10 points at the determination of the room officials that a deliberate attempt was made to forfeit a question
-- No more than -10 points can be deducted per question asked due to an error.
+- No more than -10 points can be deducted per question asked due to an error
-     - Non-error related deducted points are cumulative.
+- Non-error-related deducted points are cumulative

 ## Logic